mwiedmann/cx16CodingInC/Chapter05-Video-Memory/README.md

 To access each byte in 128KB requires a 17 bit address.
 1KB is actually 1024 bytes because everything is always a power of 2 in computing.
 128KB is then 128*1024 = `131,072`.
 Grab a calculator and do 2^17 (2 to the power of 17) and you will get `131,072`.
 With 17 bits we can "point to" any of the 131,072 bytes.
 To get 17 bits, we will need to use 2 bytes (16 bits) + "borrow" 1 bit from a 3rd byte.

 ## VERA VRAM Registers
 VERA has 3 registers for us to use to set the VRAM address.
 2 of them are full bytes, and in the 3rd register we only need 1 bit.
-VERA also has 1 register for us to read/write the value of that VRAM location.
+VERA also has 1 register for us to read/write the value of that VRAM location (there is actually a 2nd register DATA1 but we will mainly use DATA0).
 Let's look at a few of these registers.
 The latest version of this is always found in the [VERA Programmer's Reference](https://github.com/X16Community/x16-docs/blob/master/VERA%20Programmer's%20Reference.md), but here is the section you need for this chapter:

 <style>
 table, th, td {